gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 An *extraIdentity* is a map, of key value pairs whereby:

 - The keys MUST adhere to the same restrictions defined for name values (see above)
-- The values MUST be UTF-8-encoded strings.
+- The values MUST be UTF-8-encoded non-empty strings.

 Two *extraIdentities* are equal if they have the same key value pairs whereby the order is not relevant.